 It is called buffing and while you might think that buffing paint would simply remove it, chalk paint will look good with a nice buff.

 Buffing is simple to do, provides a nice sheen, and works well for items that will sit outdoors.
+The biggest advantage is that it will not change the color of your paint like most sealants do.

 However, buffing does not last as long in protecting the paint as a good sealant.
+Plus, if you are using the item every day, then the sheen will quickly fade.

 1- Glaze

-It does seem to compliment chalk quite well, especially when you use them for indoor refinishing projects.
+The glaze is quite popular as a sealant, especially for chalk paint.
+It does seem to complement chalk quite well, particularly when you use it for indoor refinishing projects.

 Advantages:

 The glaze adds an interesting, unique touch to the paint.
 And you can choose from a wide variety of colors for your glaze.
+Plus, if you ever want to change the color, you can paint over it with confidence.

 Glaze can be applied with a brush, but you can use an old cloth as well assuming it is clean.